Errors related to the restraint system are a common issue for BMW, especially with cars made from 2000 onwards.

 Here are a few tips that will help you with the battery replacement process.

-- NOT RECOMMENDED: To save the memory functions on your BMW, you can use a trickle charger to keep the car powered up while you change the battery.
-You connect the backup power at the ground and positive terminals under the hood.
-This is the terminals used to you jump start your BMW.
-When using a backup source be extremely careful so that the positive terminal doesn't short to ground or the body once you remove them from the battery.
+- NOT RECOMMENDED: To save the memory functions on your BMW, you can use a trickle charger to keep the car powered up while changing the battery.
+You connect the backup power to the ground and positive terminals under the hood.
+These are the terminals used to you jump-start your BMW.
+When using a backup source, be extremely careful so that the positive terminal doesn't short to the ground or the body once you remove them from the battery.
 Cover the positive terminal with tape so that it doesn't accidentally touch any other metal body parts.

 - Always remove the key from the ignition and keep it removed during the whole process.

-- If your BMW had an AGM battery installed at the factory, stick with AGM battery type whenever possible.
-Another important factor you need to consider is the battery capacity which is provided in ampere-hour or Ahr.
-If your BMW has a 90 Ahr battery don't switch to 60Ahr battery.
+- If your BMW had an AGM battery installed at the factory, stick with an AGM battery type whenever possible.
+Another important factor you need to consider is the battery capacity provided in ampere-hour or Ahr.
+If your BMW has a 90 Ahr battery, don't switch to a 60Ahr battery.

-- The reason why these specifications are important is that if you change one of them, you will need to code your BMW so that your car knows how to charge the new battery, on top of that you need to still perform battery registration.
+- These specifications are important because if you change one of them, you will need to code your BMW so that your car knows how to charge the new battery.
+On top of that, you need to perform battery registration still.
 Battery registration deletes all the charge profile of the old battery.
-If a previous owner installed the wrong battery call your dealer and ask what battery your BMW requires.
+If a previous owner installed the wrong battery, call your dealer and ask what battery your BMW requires.

-The following BMWs need to have the battery registered.
+The following BMWs need to have the battery programmed, also called battery registration.